The Dive Otter

 I'll just take a preventative decongestant

-Sudafed is known in diving circles as "scuba candy".
+Sudafed is known in diving circles as "scubafed".
 Though it can help certain divers or certain situations, it should NEVER be used routinely and NEVER used in an attempt to overcome a known congested situation such as having a cold or otherwise unable to clear their sinuses.
 Yes...many divers pop a decongestant before every dive because "nothing bad has happened before" (normalization of deviance)...that does not make it prudent or wise for you as well.

 Advice: If you think you need it for the next dive - consider not diving instead